How to Apply (Only for International students)

 Payment, CAS and Visa application

 Pay your deposit.
 This will secure a place on the selected course.
-Any amount higher than the suggested 40% deposit will increase your chances of being granted a visa.

 Please contact the Admissions Department who will advise you on your payment: